IBM/itz-support-public/Skytap/Skytap-Runbooks/migrate-skytap.md

 **Folder name in "Template shared":**

+**Required Region:**

 Note: if you require access in other data centers please include it in your production request.
-Only dal10 and wdc04 are currently available.
+Only DAL10, WDC04, FRA04, TOK02 are currently available.

 Once completed
 - create your environment in your collection _please note:_ vm_template_folder name should be **"templates"**)